 I am currently pursuing a Master's Degree in Embedded Electronics Engineering at Lund University (LTH) in Sweden, I am passionate about performance optimization and low-power computing.
-Single Instruction Multiple Data (SIMD) technologies like NEON and SVE offer significant potential for improving the efficiency of software components, such as the libc library, on ARM-based systems.
+Single Instruction Multiple Data (SIMD) technologies like RVV and NEON offer significant potential for improving the efficiency of software components, such as the libc library, on embedded systems.

 I'm currently involved in a research project with a group at LTH creating an in-memory computing platform using memristor arrays.
 This project ends before the summer.
+I also help with teaching in our Computer Architecture course and helped a bit with our own simple visual 32-bit RISC-V simulator.
+[2]